Dermal fillers restore natural facial contours using hyaluronic acid to fill nasolabial folds, restore volume loss, and enhance facial features.

 Russian Lips is an injection technique that lifts the lip vertically rather than extending the vermillion border.
 It creates a heart-shaped lip with a defined Cupid's bow.
 Chosen when a look beyond natural flow is desired; not suitable for everyone.

-Deep-dive in our glossary — definition, indications, side effects, FAQs.
+Deep-dive in our glossary: definition, indications, side effects and FAQs.

 Hyaluronic acid (HA), the active ingredient used in dermal fillers, is a high molecular weight glucosaminoglycan polymer composed of β-1,4-D-glucuronic acid and β-1,3-N-acetyl-D-glucosamine repeating disaccharide, occurring naturally in the body; It is the most commonly used filler in facial filler in aesthetic injections, increasing skin hydration and volumetricity.